TR-baki/let-us-not-tell-you-a-little-secret/README.md

           objectAlias: "/app/config/secrets/testsecret1"

 ```
-This will ensure that the secrets from AWS Secrets manager are mounted in the Kubernetes (EKS) pod's filesystem under the paths specified by the key `objectAlias`.
+This will ensure that the secrets from AWS Secrets Manager are mounted in the Kubernetes (EKS) pod's filesystem under the paths specified by the key `objectAlias`.

 Once the application has been containerized, we can have a deployment similar to this:
 ```yaml